Beyond the Beta Lorenz Curve: A New Parametric Family for Poverty and Inequality Estimation: Introduction

 The remainder of this paper is organized as follows.
 Section 2 demonstrates the limitations of the Beta Lorenz curve in representing income distributions and introduces alternative models derived from specific cases of this functional form.
 Section 3 details the estimation methodology for these models.
-In Section 4, the performance of the proposed specifications will be evaluated and compared with the GQ Lorenz curve.
+Section 4 evaluates the performance of the proposed specification against alternative parametric Lorenz curves.
 Finally, the paper concludes by discussing the main implications of this study and offering recommendations for the estimation of income and poverty measures from grouped data.